piuppi/Proof-of-Concepts/AudimexEE/README.md

 ### Proof of concept (POC)
 #### Reproducing Steps

-After authenticating on the AudimexEE v.14 portal with an auditor profile
+After authenticating on the AudimexEE v.14 portal with an 'auditor' profile

 ![Screenshot](audimex.jpg)

-SQL Injection error-based has been identified in the search filters of the "Documents" section.
+SQL Injection error-based has been identified in the search filters of the **"Documents"** section.

 ![Screenshot](documents.jpg)

-Sending the filter search form generates a POST request where the "object_path" parameter is not properly sanitized and embeds SQL code within the query.
-By breaking the query, you can see the Oracle error of type ORA-01756 and view the entire query vs the backend.
+Sending the filter search form generates a POST request where the **"object_path"** parameter is not properly sanitized and embeds SQL code within the query.

+By breaking the query, you can see the Oracle error of type **ORA-01756** and view the entire query vs the backend.
 Below the evidence:

 ![Screenshot](request1.jpg)